corefan/xenko-docs/en/manual/graphics/effects-and-shaders/custom-shaders.md

 };
 ```

 To modify the value at runtime, access and set it in the material parameter collection.
-For example, to change the `Frequency`:
+For example, to change the `Frequency`, use:

 ```cs
 myMaterial.Passes[myPassIndex].Parameters.Set(ComputeColorWaveKeys.Frequency, MyFrequency);